opensourcestories/opensourcestories.org/content/stories/2021/elana-hashman.md

 - Community
 - Safety
 ---
-**Amanda Casari**: My name is Amanda Casari, my pronouns are she/her.
+**amanda casari**: My name is amanda casari, my pronouns are she/her.
 Today is November 18.
 And I'm speaking with Elana Hashman, who I originally met, I think PyCon, maybe in like 2019, because we started nerding out together over open source and its complexities.
 We are recording this conversation for Open Source Stories.
 I am in an office in New England, which is lit much better now than it was a few weeks ago.
 And when I think about connecting with people in open source, I tend to think about talking with people not just using social media, but also trying to find where are the lists and communication platforms that people work on?
 Because they all seem to be so different and have their own cultures and conversations.
 And it's interesting to see the way that different people communicate on different platforms.
 So Elana, would you mind introducing yourself, please?

 **Elana Hashman**: Yeah, sure.
 My name is Elana Hashman.
 You can use she or her pronouns for me, or they is also fine.
 I've been using open source since I was a teenager, I made my first contribution to open source in 2014.
 So I've been working in open source for almost a decade, I've been using it for almost two decades.

-**Amanda Casari**: When you think about interacting with people in open source, where do you go?
+**amanda casari**: When you think about interacting with people in open source, where do you go?
 And how do you interact with people?

 # Communication and culture